peterpih/WilliamCargilfield/20151130 Book - Land of the Dinosaurs.md

 Biff took a photograph.
 "Come on," yelled Chip, "Don't stop for that.
 This one could eat us!"
 They began to run away.
-Wilf's other shore came off in the mud.
+Wilf's other shoe came off in the mud.
 Suddenly, the key began to glow.
 "Just in time!" said Chip.
 The magic took the children to Biff's bedroom.